phillipclapham/neuroweaver/docs/cognitive.md

 ---

-## III.
+## IV.
 THE REALITY TESTING LOOP: PRAGMATIC ALCHEMY

 The alchemical operations gain their power not through abstract elegance but through practical application.
 The Reality Testing Loop transforms theoretical understanding into embodied mastery through a continuous process of application, evaluation, and refinement: